blusa/blog/_posts/2025-09-17-architecture-of-a-real-edge-ai-sensor.md

 - buffer length in seconds
 - trigger cooldown

 With a YAML file you rewire behavior without shipping new binaries.
 It’s boring but extremely useful.

-## Process design dumb and config-driven

-One responsibility per process.
-Small state.
-A queue.
-A YAML file to tune behavior.

-Useful knobs:

-- detection confidence
-- NPU cores to use
-- buffer seconds
-- trigger cooldown

 Make defaults sane.
 Expose the rest in config.

 Example `config.yaml`: